Josephcc2/AI-Assistant/README.md

 ## Running the Project
 To run the project, run the `run_chat.bat` file

+## Features
+- Ability to dynamically write to memory
+- Can create Projects, which are self-contained file systems that the assistant can read/write/delete to, but cannot execute
+- User can input files into a Context folder, which the assistant reference and can read/write to
+- Assistant can search the web
+- Assistant can suggest tool implementation
+- Assistant can save responses when asked
+- Assistant can read, but not write to, its own source code

 ## Tools
 - `web_search` Allows the assistant to use Anthropic's built in web search
 - `save_resposne` Allows the assistant to save text to a markdown file at the user's discretion